top of page

 Scope 1 emissions

 • These are direct emissions from using fossil fuels in your own facilities and operations.
-Your gas heating boiler and the petrol used in your company vehicles are scope 1 emissions.
+Your gas heating boiler and the fuel used in your company vehicles produce Scope 1 emissions.

 • Scope 1 emissions are within your control and ownership.